Marijuana DWIs in Texas

 As more and more states begin legalizing marijuana, Texas is facing increasing pressure to reform its marijuana laws.
 While medical marijuana use is permitted in a limited capacity, recreational use remains against the law.
 Our attorneys will keep you informed about potential changes in Texas marijuana laws that may affect your DWI case.

 If you’ve been arrested for driving under the influence of marijuana, you need an experienced criminal defense attorney on your side.
-The attorneys at Mary Beth Harrell Law Firm launch a vigorous defense on your behalf, using all resources and strategies available to us.
+The attorneys at Mary Beth Harrell Criminal Defense and DWI Lawyers launch a vigorous defense on your behalf, using all resources and strategies available to us.
 You can rest assured that we will work to our utmost to have the charges against you dismissed or reduced.

 Our lawyers understand how the legal process works, and will be with you every step of the way, explaining and protecting your rights.
 We’re here and we want to help.
 To schedule a consultation, call our offices or just fill out our contact form.
 We’re based in Killeen and Copperas Cove, and proudly serve Coryell, Bell, Williamson, and McLennan Counties, as well as Temple, Harker Heights, Waco, and Belton.